-526 Indeed, according to the 'Social Comparison Theory' individuals make constantly 527 evaluations about physical characteristics, such as body size by looking at the appearance of 528 those around us, which in turn may provide an internal standard (norm) or internal 529 representation of what is normal (Festinger, 1954; Mussweiler, 2003).
-With these regards, the 530 on-going obesity epidemic in both non-developing and developing countries, might have led 531 to a recalibration of body shape and particular to a perception that larger body sizes are 532 considered as 'normal'.
-If this was the case, then this altered shift in standard models of 533 different BMI classifications may have caused an overestimated shift in perceived actual 534 body size estimations, if middle-aged women used these standard models to base their 535 judgements on their own body.
+Indeed, according to the 'Social Comparison Theory', individuals make constantly evaluations about physical characteristics, such as body size by looking at the appearance of those around us, which in turn may provide an internal standard (norm) or internal representation of what is normal (Festinger 1954; Mussweiler 2003).
+With these regards, the on-going obesity epidemic in both non-developing and developing countries might have led to a recalibration of body shape and particular to a perception that larger body sizes are considered 'normal'.
+If this was the case, then this altered shift in standard models of different BMI classifications may have caused an overestimated shift in perceived actual body size estimations, if middle-aged women used these standard models to base their judgements on their own body.

-Nevertheless, for younger women only, we found a positive association with sociocultural influences i.e. pressures from the media, family and peers (SATAQ-Press) with an increase in perceived actual body image distortions.
-This is in line with previous research reporting that although middle-aged women still care for their bodily appearance, they are less influenced from societal pressures compared to younger women, who are more influenced by these pressures (Pruis & Janowsky, 2010; Lewis & Cachelin, 2001).
-This could

-- 542 be due to differences concerning traditional (television) and Social Media exposure - 543 (Facebook, Instagram), with younger women having more exposure than middle-aged women - 544 (Baugh, 2009; Wadsworth & Johnson, 2008). - 545
+Nevertheless, for younger women only, we found a positive association with sociocultural influences, i.e. pressures from the media, family and peers (SATAQ-Press) with an increase in perceived actual body image distortions.
+This is in line with previous research reporting that although middleaged women still care for their bodily appearance, they are less influenced from societal pressures compared with younger women, who are more influenced by these pressures (Pruis and Janowsky 2010; Lewis and Cachelin 2001).
+This could be due to differences concerning traditional (television) and social media exposure (Facebook, Instagram), with younger women having more exposure than middle-aged women (Baugh 2009; Wadsworth and Johnson 2008).